cucapra/pollen/flatgfa-py/docs/index.rst

 .. py:module:: flatgfa

-`FlatGFA`_ is an efficient on-disk and in-memory way to represent emits pangenomic variation graphs.
+`FlatGFA`_ is an efficient on-disk and in-memory way to represent pangenomic variation graphs.
 It can losslessly represent `GFA`_ files.
 Here's a quick example::